Gisleburt/open-metaverse-id/README.md

 The method of identifying a user is simply the Public Key.

+The only supported cryptographic algorithm now is Elliptic Curve.
+While there are pros and cons to ECC, most blockchains (including Bitcoin, Etherium, Monero, and Solana to name a few) use ECC private keys in their wallets.
+This means that your Open Metaverse Id can be the same as your blockchain public key, allowing you to trade NFTs on the most popular NFT Blockchains.

+The Identity Manager produces two files, the Private Document and the Public Certificate.
+The Private Key in the Private Document must be encrypted at rest, so the user should be asked for a password to encrypt it.
+The metadata does not need to be encrypted.
+A key derivation algorithm can be used, but the seed must be of sufficiently high entropy to minimise key collision.

+> One concern here is that ECC is _slightly_ more susceptible to Shor's algorithm than RSA, however
+> the difference is not sufficient to warrant the use of RSA over ECC.
+However, the specification
+> leaves room for adding newer cryptographic algorithms later.

 ### Root Identity

 This is a users identity and is formed of two parts.